techsaavy8784/silo-contracts-v2/certora/Properties-draft.md

 * `accrueInterest()` should be invisible for any other function including other silo and share tokens
 * `accrueInterest()` calling twice is the same as calling once (in a single block)
 * `accrueInterest()` should never decrease total collateral and total debt
+* `accrueInterest()` accruing multiple times withing the same time frame is at least as good as accruing once
 * if user has debt, `borrowerCollateralSilo[user]` should be silo0 or silo1 and one of shares tokens balances should not be 0
 * if user has debt silo, then share debt token of debt silo balance is > 0, apply for `getDebtSilo`, `getConfigsForWithdraw`, `getConfigsForSolvency`
 * debt in two silos is impossible